What is Age-Related Macular Degeneration?

-- High blood pressure - Diseases that affect the circulatory system, such as high blood pressure, may increase the risk of macular degeneration.
+- High blood pressure - Diseases that affect the circulatory system, such as high blood pressure, may increase the risk.

 - High cholesterol - An elevated cholesterol level in your blood is associated with an increased risk.

 There are signs that the disease is present in the eye.
 If you are experiencing any of the following symptoms of macular degeneration you should see an ophthalmologist immediately:

 - Straight lines appear wavy